nens/threedi-docs/source/d_2d_slope_tutorial.rst

 .. figure:: image/05_global_settings.png
     :alt: Global settings set name

+This name will be displayed in the 3Di Live Site, once you start a simulation.
 Keep the global settings open on editing mode for the next step.

 Add rasters to the model